The SF6 circuit breaker is an extinguisher that uses sulfur hexafluoride gas to cool and quench the arc.

 Whenever a fault arises, the movable contacts separate, and an arc strikes in between them.

-Separation of the movable contacts is via an opening valve that allows a high pressure flow of SF6 gas at 14 kg/cm2 to strike the arc and extinguish them.
+Separation of the movable contacts is via an opening valve that allows a high-pressure flow of SF6 gas at 14 kg/cm2 to strike the arc and extinguish them.

 Since SF6 gas is electronegative and has a powerful love for free electrons, it absorbs the conducting free electrons in the arc to form immobile negative ions.

-Advantages of SF6 circuit breaker
+Advantages of SF6 switchgear

 The advantages include